The Best Lactation Recipes to Boost Your Milk Supply

 Pastries & Cookies

 These apple cinnamon oatmeal muffins are perfect for a mommy play date or a nice lactation snack for around the house.
-Morgan from The Mostly Sane Mommy, the author of this recipe, also suggests adding a couple tablespoons of brewer’s yeast for additional lactation power.
+Once again, if you want to make this snack even more breastfeeding-friendly, try adding a tsp of flaxseed or brewer’s yeast.

 Lactation Breakfast Ideas

 Breakfast is the most important meal of the day, which is why I added a full section dedicated to it.
 It’s also the meal that I tend to fall off the wagon when I don’t watch myself.
 Pancakes, french toast, crepes…I’m a sucker for breakfast breads.
 Can I get an amen?
 If you have the same issue, don’t worry.
 These lactation breakfast ideas are seriously tasty but won’t consume your entire caloric allowance in one sitting.